Skip to content

 });

-• For all icons except flags, logos and colored icons:
+• For all icons except flags, logos, and colored icons:

 • Keep brand colors untouched

-• Replace known accent colors with var(--icon-color)
+• Replace accent colors with var(--icon-accent-color)

-• Replace known secondary colors with var(--icon-bg)
+• Replace secondary colors with var(--icon-secondary-color)

 • Replace all other colors with currentColor